 They guide Riley's feelings from a control desk, processing her new memories as they arrive at their HQ.
-And it's Joy who takes the lead until Riley is uprooted from Minnesota to San Francisco when her father takes another job.
-But the turmoil of the move triggers a crisis that leads to Joy and Sadness being stranded in the outer reaches of Riley's mindscape.
+Joy takes the lead, until Riley is uprooted from Minnesota to San Francisco when her father takes another job.
+The turmoil of the move triggers a crisis that leads to Joy and Sadness being stranded in the outer reaches of Riley's mindscape.

 Their struggle to make it back to their colleagues and prevent further disaster works as an engaging adventure packed with colour and incident, while also cleverly and humorously mapping out the workings of the brain.

 Along the way, the duo pass through the alarmingly surreal zone of Abstract Thought, encounter the Dream Factory, which resembles a Hollywood soundstage in full swing, try to hitch a ride on a chugging Train of Thought and learn that sadness is as valuable as joy in the creation of a healthy psyche.